changer65535/hangermill/README.md

 # hangermill
-BLE Server exposing Treadmill Data Characteristics and Control Points
+BLE Server exposing Treadmill Data Characteristics and Control Points.
+This is written for an Arduino ESP-32.